Friday 9 October 2020

 This section of the journey is a winding traffic free trail that takes you deeper and deeper into the beautiful Torridge Valley.
 Riding alongside the river, crossing it often, and passing through open fields, old English woodlands and passing small homesteads, you are really starting to enter rural Devon.

 Riding the route over two days you’ll get further into the heart of Devon before overnighting in Okehampton.
-This evening we will most likely go into Oakhampton town (approx. 10 min walk) for dinner.
+This evening we will most likely go into Okehampton town (approx. 10 min walk) for dinner.

 Sunday 11 October 2020 – approx. 47 miles